Getting Started

 Section titled “OAuth mode (recommended for production)”For zero-config token management, use OAuth mode.
 Users authorize through the browser — no token copying or distribution required:

 ./gitlab-mcp-server --http --gitlab-url=https://gitlab.com --auth-mode=oauthMCP clients that support OAuth 2.1 (VS Code, Claude Code) discover the authorization server automatically via /.well-known/oauth-protected-resource.
-See docs/oauth-app-setup.md for creating the required GitLab OAuth Application.
+See docs/guides/oauth-app-setup.md for creating the required GitLab OAuth Application.

 Self-hosted GitLab